Updated: Feb 4, 2022

 VIRTUAL ADDRESSES clearly can serve a viable purpose and have for a number of years.
 Most "flexible workspaces" offer options for full-scale (your name on the door) offices, shared office spaces, mail-drop capabilities, and they DO provide valuable services, such as community conference rooms, fax and phone services, and mail receiving and forwarding.
 But D&B specifically wants the physical location of your business, so only companies who contract full-scale offices in these facilities can legitimately claim they are "operating" from that address.
 Companies who lease shared-spaces or pay for mail-drop services are not considered to be physically located in that building.
 If you attempt to convince D&B your company's physical address is located there, you'll earn a dreaded red-flag and may be required to provide a lease contract and receipt for the thousands you have been paying in rent.

 COOKIE-CUTTER VENDORS and tradelines are a topic I've covered in-depth several times over the years (read the full-length post here) but I feel this needs further repeating.
 If you Google-search "Net 30 accounts that report to D&B", you will come across any number of companies or bloggers that will give you the names of several companies who are known to provide Net 30 term accounts to small business owners and those suppliers will report future payment history on those accounts to Dun and Bradstreet.
-What they don't tell you (maybe because they just don't know or care) is that if THOSE vendors and suppliers are the ONLY ones who report your payment history to D&B, you've just earned yourself another red-flag.
+What they don't tell you (maybe because they just don't know or care) is that using only THOSE vendors and suppliers, you may have just earned yourself another red-flag.
 And if they have never reported on you in the past and suddenly all of them did at the same time, you'll get another red-flag for purposely making a bunch of purchases in a race to get to the "Paydex" finish line!

 PURCHASING TRADELINES for your business is not just expensive and unnecessary, it can turn out to cost you a lot more than you bargained for.
 Companies who promote the sales of trade references are counting on the buyer to be one (or both) of two things: desperate and/or gullible.
 Creating accounts for your business is a normal part of day-to-day operations.
 It happens organically, like when you buy something from a company — you create an account, make your purchase, and then pay for it using your business bank or credit card.
 If your supplier is not an auto-reporter to D&B, you may be able to add them manually to the credit file using D&B's monthly Creditbuilder service.
 Companies who sell tradelines are going to charge you hundreds of dollars for something that takes less than an hour of their time, and you need to spend money with each supplier to get payment history into your file.
 Adding your OWN suppliers is easier, cheaper, boosts your scores, and eliminates the potential that you might get red-flagged.